mu-fazil-vk/Elixr-AI-Info/README.md

 - **Focused on Privacy:** Elixr AI prioritizes the security and confidentiality of your data.
 - **Speech Output:** Listen to the results with Elixr AI's speech output feature.
 - **Copy or Share Results:** Easily copy or share the AI-generated results with others.
+- **Modern UI:** Enjoy a sleek and contemporary user interface for a delightful experience.
+- **Easy Interface:** Navigate effortlessly with a user-friendly design.

 and much more...
 Check it yourself :)